 Prior to entering the operating room, with you in the standing position and the assistance of a long mirror for you to see, I will mark the problems areas with skin markers of several different colors.
 This information will assist me in determining how much fat to remove from the individual areas, as well as noting the areas that will receive fat transfer.

-Once you are under anesthesia, and your skin is treated with antiseptic and sterile drapes placed, I will then mark specific areas for tiny incisions, approximately ¼ inch in length.
+Once you are under anesthesia, your skin is treated with antiseptic and sterile drapes placed, I will then mark specific areas for tiny incisions, approximately ¼ inch in length.
 These will be later used for the metal tubes, or cannulae, to pass into the skin to inject fluid and then remove the fat.

 The wounds are sutured and dressed.
 In certain areas, a drain may be placed for 3-10 days.
 This helps evacuate excess fluid and hastens the time it takes you to recover.
 You are then transferred to the recovery room.
 Compression garments to reduce post-operative swelling may be applied at this time.
 As you recover, your nurse will tend to you and you alone.
 When you are ready for discharge, she will give verbal and written instructions to you and your caregiver who will be escorting you home.

-VASER Hi-Def and VASER 4D Lipo
+VASER 4D Lipo And VASER Hi-Def

 This technique is credited to it’s inventor, Alfredo Hoyos, MD, a plastic surgeon practicing in Bogota, Colombia.

-Whereas traditional liposuction is all about improving body contour by removing excess deposits of fat, VASER Hi Def is a technique that uses the VASER ultrasound fat removal technology to sculpt the body.
-Excess fat may be removed from one area of excess, and grafted into another area where there is a deficiency of volume.
+Whereas traditional liposuction is all about improving body contour by removing excess deposits of fat, VASER Hi Def is a technique that uses the VASER ultrasound fat removal and PAL technology to sculpt the body.
+Excess fat may be removed from one area of excess, and grafted (transferred) into another area where there is a deficiency of volume.
 Yet other areas, not noticeably excessive in fat are further sculpted to enhance the natural contours and form.

 While VASER Hi-Def took liposuction to a new level and introduced the ability to sculpt and etch definition during surgery, Hoyos was still not finished innovating.
 Consideration needed to be given to natural motion and underlying muscle anatomy, as well as accounting for future weight loss to enhance the final surgical result.
 The final product is a more sculpted, more natural and youthful body*.
 The beauty of these techniques is that they are applicable to both men and women.

-I was personally trained in these technique by Dr. Hoyos at his surgical facility in Bogota, Colombia.
+I was personally trained in these techniques by Dr. Hoyos at his surgical facility in Bogota, Colombia.
 I am fortunate to have not only the benefit of his expertise and skills, but also his ongoing friendship.
 After acquiring these exciting skills, I have been able to surgically create contours like never before imaginable!
 Offering these techniques to my patients represents my unending dedication to bring the latest technology and quality of care to my practice.